BZoennchen/supercollider-book/_sources/chapters/sounddesign/additive-synthesis.md

 However, we learn from Eq. {eq}`eq:saw:fourier` that

 1. each harmonic of $k \cdot f$ with $k \in \mathbb{N}$ of the fundamental $f$ is present and
-2. the amplitude decreases by $1/k$.
+2. the amplitude of the harmonic $k$ decrease by $1/k$.

-Furthermore, we can compute an approximation of the [sawtooth wave](sec-sawtooth-wave) by the technique of additive synthesis using Eq. {eq}`eq:saw:fourier:n`!
+Furthermore, we can compute an approximation of the [sawtooth wave](sec-sawtooth-wave) by the technique of additive synthesis using Eq. {eq}`eq:saw:fourier:n`.

 In **sclang** we can generate the sound of a [sawtooth wave](sec-sawtooth-wave) using the [UGen](sec-ugens) ``Saw``: